 Sears Holdings operates two segments: Sears Domestic, which boasts nearly 720 full-line stores that generated 55% of Sears Holdings' total sales in fiscal 2015 (ended January 1, 2015); and Kmart, which had around 980 Kmart stores that contributed another 39% to Sears Holdings' total sales.
 The firm de-consolidated its Sears Canada segment (which made up around 7% of annual sales) in late 2014.

 By product, the retailer generated 44% of its total sales from hardline merchandise (electronics, appliances, tools, etc.) and another 28% from apparel and soft home items.
 About 14% of sales came from food and drug sales, while service (installation and repair) made up another 8% of total sales during the year.

-Outside of retail, Sears Holdings has a real estate business unit called SHC Realty, one of the largest corporate real estate organizations in the world.
+Outside of retail, Sears Holdings has a real estate business unit called Sears Holdings Real Estate, one of the largest corporate real estate organizations in the world.
 It offers for sale or lease closed Kmart and Sears stores.
 It also leases empty space inside and outside of the stores.

 The pairing of Sears and Kmart was intended to leverage the strengths of both chains by making their products, brands (Kenmore, Craftsman, DieHard), and services (including auto and appliance repair) available through more locations and distribution channels.
-That strategy has utterly failed to translate into an increase in sales for either retailer.
-Indeed, Sears Holdings has struggled since its formation in 2005, while investors, initially wowed by the financial prowess of chairman Edward Lampert, have grown disenchanted and confused regarding his long-term vision for the company.
+That strategy failed to increase in sales for either retailer.

 Chairman Lampert added the CEO title in February 2013 when Louis D'Ambrosio stepped down due to health issues in his family.
 D'Ambrosio became the chief executive of Sears Holdings in February 2011.